 Ear mites are more commonly found in animals.
 Although It can also happen to be found in families and pets such as dogs and Cats etc. however, these mite germs and infections also jump from animal to animal as well.
 Even Though there are also chances that humans can catch the mites through their pets.
 Thus, the pet parents need to very much care about them and should be careful about the health of the kitten.

 Do Cats Know Their Names?

 Yes. cats do know themselves by their respective names.
 Furthermore, they can recognize their names even if they choose to ignore them.
 Cats are notorious for their indifference to humans – almost any owner will testify to how readily these animals ignore us when we call them.
-In fact, A study Shows that most domesticated cats are more vulnerable to knowing their names better.
+A study shows that most domesticated cats are more vulnerable to knowing their names better.

 Can Cats Recognise Faces?

 Yes.
 Cats do recognize different faces, but just not in a way the humans do.
-As the cat breed recognizes difft=ernt individuals by their characteristics such as smell, voice, face, and certain behavior patterns as well.
-In fact, as a matter of fact, that cat does recognize more than just a face.
+As the cat breed recognizes difft=ernt individuals by their characteristics such as smell, voice, face, and certain behaviour patterns as well.
+That cat does recognize more than just a face.

 Why Do Cats Lick you?

-Cats do licks people, owners, or their favorite person’s as well.
-Therefore, they try to show their affection, love, and care towards them.
+Cats do licks people, owners, or their favourite person’s as well.
+Therefore, they try to show their affection, love and care towards them.
 The owners shall also spend more time with them, they shall often cuddle them, kiss them and offer them rewards as well.
 As Cats can’t express themselves, they try to do little tactics to show love and affection.